watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

 	1.	    sudo raspi-config
 	2. Advanced Options -> SSH -> Enable

-Note: If this doesn't work, then try the following command on the terminal `sudo service ssh restart`
+Note: If this doesn't work, issue this command on the terminal `sudo service ssh restart`

 5. Get the IP address of your Raspberry Pi.
 	1. Click on the black **Terminal** icon on the top left toolbar.
 	2. Type in `ifconfig` and hit Enter.